 Key Stage 3

 Physics, Biology and Chemistry are taught as a series of modules alongside each other to provide an introduction to key ideas and bring all students to the same baseline understanding before making their GCSE option choices.
-In both years students will have a combined summer exam with questions from all three sciences on it.
-Science is a practical subject and many of the topics are investigated by demonstrations and/or pupil experiments.
+In each of the three years students will have a combined summer exam with questions from all three sciences on it.
+Science is a practical subject and many of the topics are investigated by demonstrations and/or student experiments.

 Key Stage 4

-At GCSE students now have the option of separate or trilogy science; the former is recommended for those already considering A-Level sciences (and the degree options that go with them, including medicine).
+At GCSE students now have the option of taking separate or trilogy science over the two year course; the former is recommended for those already considering A-Level sciences (and the degree options that go with them, including medicine).
 Trilogy is composed of a mix of one third of each Science, but should not be considered easier as such; the content in many cases is the same, albeit to not the same breadth as separate sciences.

 Key Stage 5